 Tie Rod Adjustment

-Tie Rod Sleeves: Tie rod sleeves are commonly used to adjust the toe on parallelogram type steering systems.
+Tie Rod Sleeves: Tie rod sleeves are commonly used to adjust the toe on parallelogram-type steering systems.
 They are located between the inner and outer tie rod ends.
-Apply a little penetrating oil to the clamps and adjusting sleeve before loosening.
+Apply a little penetrating oil to the clamps and the adjusting sleeve before loosening.
 Use a sleeve rotating tool to rotate the sleeve without damage.
-One tie rod has left hand threads while the other has right hand threads.
+One tie rod has left-hand threads, while the other has right-hand threads.
 Turning the sleeve will either lengthen or shorten the tie rod.
-Place the clamps facing away from any contact with the oil pan, frame, or anything on the underside of the vehicle.
+Install the clamps facing away from contact with the oil pan, frame, or anything on the vehicle's underside.

 Tie rod adjustments

-Inner Tie Rod: The inner tie rod is rotated to adjust toe on most rack and pinion systems.
-Loosen the tie rod lock nut, and then the clamp holding the bellows boot to the tie rod.
-Rotate the inner tie rod to adjust toe.
+Inner Tie Rod: The inner tie rod is rotated to adjust the toe on most rack and pinion systems.
+Loosen the tie rod lock nut and the clamp holding the bellows boot to the tie rod.
+Rotate the inner tie rod to adjust the toe.
 Split the total toe between the two sides.
-A few rack and pinion systems incorporate a sleeve with a hex bolt that may be rotated to adjust toe, similar to a tie rod sleeve.
+A few rack and pinion systems incorporate a sleeve with a hex bolt that may be rotated to adjust the toe, similar to a tie rod sleeve.